gbb/rbuild/README.md

 - Dan's GDAL scripts / GDAL.

+General:

+- Gnu Date

 I've found Dan's implementation of gdal_trace_outline to be considerably faster and more predictable (in terms of runtime) than gdal_polygonize.sh.
 It also seems more to offer more flexibility.

+*Important note for MacOS users!*

+GNU Date is not the same as 'date' in macos -> use Macports: 'port install coreutils'.
+You may need to manually add GNU Parallel:  http://ftp.gnu.org/gnu/parallel/   or use MacPorts.

 How to use the program: